-If the Sib Sen Energy Lines are invisible but still do exist, what are they made of and what do they look like?
-That’s a question that naturally arises when thinking about substance and structure of the energy lines.
+If the Sib Sen Energy Lines are invisible but still exist, what are they made of and what do they look like?
+That’s a question that naturally arises when thinking about substance and structure of the Energy Lines.

 Now, let’s say that that is all true, for there is indeed matter we cannot see, not even with the strongest microscopes, such as, for instance, atoms and electrons, and the like.
-Nevertheless, the existence of atoms can be inferred, and well, maybe that will happen for Prana also — some day.
+Nevertheless, the existence of atoms can be inferred, and well, maybe that will also happen for Prana or astral matter — some day.

 Are the Sib Sen pathways perhaps formed just by the trajectory taken by Prana, that is, only containing Prana, just like the fixed tracks ants take from point A to point B which only consists of ants and nothing more?

 Or is the substance of the Sen made of connective tissue or myofascial tissue, which is one of the modern ways of interpreting them.
 Or was it all a mistake, and are the Sen Lines just an ancient way of describing our nerve or circulatory system?

 And are the Sen porous (permeable), do they pass through other (gross) matter, and how do the Sen interconnect?
 Is it like a multi-connective web or just a network with single connections?

 Studying the trajectories of the Sen Lines we can observe that some primary Sen lines, including their extensions and branches, overlap, making the Sen Line system a “closed interlinked system,” like a body within a body, just as, for instance, our blood circulatory system.

 There’s also the idea that the Sen Lines can break and heal, which suggest that they are of “physical matter” instead of being “purely energetic.”